Conservation in Indonesia

 Conservation and Biodiversity

-The conservation and biodiversity of Raja Ampat is imperative to the survival of the local people and the marine ecosystem.
-The archipelago is managed by a Marine Protected Area network, which is shifting the employment of the local population away from unsustainable fishing, towards sustainable ecotourism.
+The biodiversity and its conservation within Indonesia are imperative to the survival of the local people and the marine ecosystem.
+Both Raja Ampat & Komodo are Protected National Parks managed by Marine Protected Area networks, which are shifting the employment of the local populations away from unsustainable fishing, and towards sustainable ecotourism.

-Got a great photo of a Manta this trip?
-If you would like to personally contribute to the conservation of the species, then please submit the photo to the MantaMatcher project run by the Marine Megafauna Foundation.
-Manta rays are widely distributed, migratory, and have unique spot patterning on their underside that can be used to identify individuals.
 MantaMatcher is the first global online manta ray database, managing manta ray sighting and identifications worldwide.
 Any diver or snorkeler with a camera can take and upload a manta identification photo.
-Researchers can also upload and organize individually identified manta rays in the regional populations they are managing.
 MantaMatcher promotes collaborations, as scientists can now examine if populations are shared between neighboring countries, examine regional and long-distance movements, and examine the lifespans of manta rays.

-The video below is titled “Guardians of Raja Ampat” by Blue Sphere Media this brilliant piece outlines the development of conservation and sustainability in the regency and the role that ecotourism has played thus far.
+This brilliant piece of work outlines the development of conservation and sustainability in the regency and the role that ecotourism has played thus far.